Manojkl/Cost-To-Public-CTP/Karnataka/src/Roads/Bangalore/Readme.md

 - Expenditure spending data on Roads
 - Corruption data on Road Infrastructure
 - Create the database
+- Colloborate with Google Maps to build the system.
+Both Road Inspection as well streetview data on Google Maps can be done.

 In Bengaluru, the maintenance and development of roads are primarily managed by two agencies: the Bruhat Bengaluru Mahanagara Palike (BBMP) and the Bangalore Development Authority (BDA).